What is the salary for a Medical Biller and Coder?

 Is medical billing and coding in high demand?

 Yes.
 There is a high demand for qualified medical billing and coding professionals in the healthcare industry today.
 Demand will increase as the population in the Unites States ages.
-Jobs for these professionals are on the rise and expected to grow faster than average through 2026 according to the Bureau of Labor Statistics.
+Jobs for these professionals areexpected to grow at an average rate through 2032 according to the Bureau of Labor Statistics.

 How long do you have to go to school to become a Medical Coder?